Rodante Marcoleta: Representing Alagad (2004–2013)

 Marcoleta was elected to the House of Representatives of the Philippines under the 13th Congress representing the partylist of Alagad from 2004 to 2007, which sought to represent the urban poor sector in Congress.
 Marcoleta was among the twelve new partylist congressmen who were already millionaires before being sworn in.
 He was later reelected under Alagad twice to the 15th and 16th Congress, serving from 2007 until 2013.

 During his first term as congressman, Marcoleta was criticized for filing numerous bills and resolutions that were unrelated to issues concerning the urban poor, and was considered one of the leading proponents for family planning in the House of Representatives.
 In June 2005, Marcoleta endorsed the first impeachment complaint against President Gloria Macapagal Arroyo filed by lawyer Oliver Lozano for "betrayal of public trust" in the aftermath of the Hello Garci scandal.
-As an administration congressman, Marcoleta explained that his intent was find out how truthful the electoral fraud allegations against the president were, and the decision to endorse was not influenced by the Iglesia ni Cristo.
+Although he was elected as an administration-allied congressman, Marcoleta explained that his intent was find out how truthful the electoral fraud allegations against the president were, and the decision to endorse was not influenced by the Iglesia ni Cristo.
 Minority Leader Francis Escudero criticized Marcoleta's decision due to it initiating a one-year-ban on filing for another impeachment, voicing his belief that the complaint was merely for show in order to prevent the opposition from filing its own impeachment complaint against president Arroyo.

+In late 2004, Marcoleta was subject to an internal dispute inside Alagad, in which the founding president Diogenes Osabel, who Marcoleta succeeded as Alagad representative in the 2004 elections, attempted to oust Marcoleta for "loss of trust and confidence", and was given a deadline to resign at January 7, 2005.
+Marcoleta refused to heed the resignation order and insisted that then House of Representatives Speaker Jose de Venecia Jr. would not honor the other faction's standing request to administer the oath of office to the Osabel faction.

+On March 28, 2006, Marcoleta wrote an op-ed for the Philippine Daily Inquirer in which he questioned the actions of ABS-CBN (producer of Wowowee), who he alleged was "undermining the findings of the Department of Justice committee which investigated the PhilSports Arena stampede" for "prematurely questioning the impartiality of the National Bureau of Investigation", years before he voted and advocated for the shutdown of ABS-CBN broadcasting 14 years later in 2020.

+In March 2013, President Benigno Aquino III vetoed a bill sponsored by Marcoleta with Luzviminda Ilagan that establishes a Magna Carta for the Poor, explaining that it was unrealistic due to a lack of government funds.
+The bill used was the Senate version that replaced Marcoleta's own House bill filed since his first term in Congress, and placed blame for the veto on Senator Kiko Pangilinan for insisting on using the Senate's version of the bill.